-The Board of Directors (BoD) are responsible for the overall management of ERV Nordic's business and to determine the policies (goal setting, policies, risk assessment and activities of major importance) in accordance with the articles of association and with all valid and relevant legislation.
-The BoD are responsible for revising decisions and guidelines to ensure conformity with the overall strategy.
+The Board of Directors (BoD) are responsible for the overall management of ERV Nordic's business and to determine the policies (goal setting, policies, risk assessment and activities of major importance) accordance with the articles of association and with all valid and relevant legislation.
+The BoD are responsible for revising quidelines decisions and to ensure conformity with the overall strategy.